kdolayao/amazon-clone/README.md

 This is a clone of the Amazon app created using react.js, firebase as backend db and hosting, and stripe for the payment (yes! you can actually pay using a credit card 😃 ).

+This project also serves as my base project when creating projects for ecommerce sites.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts